Hot Degrees for Vets: Human Resources

 Employees are the blood of any company.
-The Human Resources Department of a company oversees every aspect relating to employees (recruiting, hiring, training, retention, etc.) Therefore, businesses want to have strong Human Resources teams that are educated and experienced to ensure that the blood of the company (the employees) is strong and happy.
-That’s where getting a degree in Human Resources comes in.
+The Human Resources Department of a company oversees every aspect relating to employees (recruiting, hiring, training, retention, etc.) Therefore, businesses want to have strong Human Resources teams that are educated and experienced to ensure that the lifeblood of the company (the employees) is strong and happy.
+That’s why veterans should get a degree in Human Resources- these professionals are highly sought after.

 As long as there are companies and corporations, there will be a need for Human Resources personnel.
 Furthermore HR positions are available in every single industry, giving those with an HR degree flexibility to work in an industry they like and stability knowing they will always have opportunities because of the education and experience they have.

 How does that sound?
 As a recently separated student veteran, life can be a little uncertain.
 Where is my next paycheck coming from?
 Where will my family and I get healthcare benefits from?
-Those are both common questions.
-However, as we’ve just briefly explained, HR managers and directors are vital to the success of a company.
-Therefore, if you have an HR degree, are good with people, and a good listener, more than likely you’ll have a stellar career in HR as a veteran.
+Those are common questions.
+However, HR managers and directors are vital to the success of a company.
+Therefore, if you have an HR degree, are good with people, and a good listener, more than likely you’ll find success in the HR field as a veteran.

 Students enrolled in an HR bachelor’s program can expect coursework to include core business training in areas such as accounting, finance, information technology and marketing.